mohammedalnaggar/ansible-task/README.md

 # =============================================

-To change the project to be a user from the master machine inside the repo:
+To change the project to be a user:

 	# RUN THIS COMMAND INSIDE THE REPO DIRECTORY: